 We can see here that we can use the XNPV function to perform similar calculations, we’ll just need to set dates:

-These calculations will differ because of the altered intervals.
-Over these altered intervals, the discount percentage will continue to accrue.
+These calculations will differ from an NPV formula because of the altered intervals.
+Over these altered intervals, the discount percentage will continue to accrue at a variable rate due to different lengths of time.

 Starting to Use NPV: Free Template